 As an instructor you may be interested in making modifications to your course as you teach throughout the semester.
 Your Dutton Institute learning designer can help you learn how to do so with ease!

 We also use Canvas, the University’s course management system, in course delivery.
 Canvas is typically used for its communication tools, gradebook, course roster, calendar, dropboxes, and quizzing tools.
-Students spend the majority of their online course experience in the course’s Drupal environment, switching to Canvas only for specific tasks like assignment submission or to participate in a graded online discussion.
+Students may spend the majority of their online course experience in the course’s Drupal environment, switching to Canvas only for specific tasks like assignment submission or to participate in a graded online discussion - or may start in Canvas and view the Drupal-based course content through that environment (seamlessly).
 Links between Drupal and Canvas make this transition easy.
-Likewise, many courses link to other Web 2.0 technologies, such as blogs and Adobe Connect, as part of the learning experience.
+Likewise, many courses link to other technologies, such as blogs and Zoom, as part of the learning experience.